 Best Practices: Monitoring Head End Routers

-Each 128T router is running on a computer, and that computer may be either physical or virtual.
+Each SSR is running on a computer, and that computer may be either physical or virtual.
 It is important to monitor various attributes of the underlying platform to ensure a healthy, stable platform.
 This includes:

 - CPU utilization.
-A 128T router running as a head end will "pin" a number of CPU cores for its packet forwarding engine.
+An SSR running as a head end will "pin" a number of CPU cores for its packet forwarding engine.
 The number of cores is established at the time the software is installed, using a platform assessment algorithm, but may be modified by a user using the

 - Memory.
-The 128T router should have a fairly predictable pattern of memory utilization.
+The SSR should have a fairly predictable pattern of memory utilization.
 There may be periodic peaks of activity as various system processes run; e.g., database downsampling, resynchronizing with a peer, applying configuration, etc.

 - Disk.
-All 128T log files will rotate through a fixed number of iterations (twenty five, including the active log).
+All SSR log files will rotate through a fixed number of iterations (twenty five, including the active log).
 Thus the disk utilization should stay relatively constant.

 - System sensors.
 This includes things such as the platform temperature, fan speeds, etc. (physical machines only).
 All computers have onboard temperature sensors, report fan RPM, among other metrics.
 These should be monitored to ensure proper operating conditions per the manufacturer's guidelines.